nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### prompt and promptFile

-By default, SmartGit sends a predefined prompt for the commit message generation, which may evolve over time based on user feedback.
+By default, SmartGit sends a predefined prompt for the commit message generation, which may evolve based on user feedback.
-The `prompt` option allows you to customize the default AI prompt used for generating commit messages for experimentation or tailored message styles.
+The `prompt` option allows you to customize the default AI prompt used for generating commit messages, enabling experimentation or tailoring message styles.
 The prompt may include one or more of the following placeholder variables:

 - `${gitDiff}` - this variable will be substituted with the actual Git diff